s-panferov/tygen/README.md

 ## Use

-`tygen` has serveral binaries to help you to generate/serve reflections and a documentation.
+`tygen` has several binaries to help you to generate/serve reflections and a documentation.

 If you want all-in-one command to generate ready-to-serve static HTML documentation: